 - You might want to use lava rocks to retain heat in the oven.

-Scroll down to take a look at a few variations of this method.
+Scroll down to take a look at alternative methods of adding steam to an oven.

 Do I have to pour water into a tray and spray the oven?

 It is not essential to spray the oven as well as pouring water in the baking tray.
 One of these methods is usually enough.

 I add the water and look through the glass into the oven.
 If there isn’t much steam, or moisture settling on the outside of the bread, I’ll quickly give the oven a spray.

 Spraying the oven with water must be done within the first 2 minutes of the bread going in.
 The change in pressure by opening the door later than this will make the bread collapse.

 Bread ovens have a little hole in the back of them which opens when a lever is pressed called the damper system.